 How the stigma of food stamps plays into the election

 A sign in a market window advertises the acceptance of food stamps in New York City.
-Politicians keep bringing up the food stamps program this election season -- how does that affect the people who actually use them?

 The government program formerly known as food stamps is the subject of some attention this election cycle.